tezos/tezos-mirror/docs/developer/testing.rst

 pipeline.
 The grain used varies slightly for different types of
 tests:

+.. _gitlab_tezt_ci:

 Tezt integration and regression tests
-   Tezt tests are grouped in 3 batch jobs.
-New tests increases the size of the last batch.
+   By default, Tezt tests are grouped in several batch jobs named ``tezt`` and are executed in merge request pipelines.
+According to the tags attached to them, the tests can be handled differently.
+The description of these tags can be found in :src:`src/lib_test/tag.mli`.

 The OCaml package tests (Alcotest & QCheck)
    The OCaml package tests are regrouped in a set of jobs per protocol package,